Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_questions.md

 			OR LOWER(v2productname) LIKE '%men%'
 			OR LOWER(v2productname) LIKE '%women%'
 			OR LOWER(v2productname) LIKE '%glasses%'
-			OR LOWER(v2productname) LIKE '%hat%'
 				THEN 'Apparel'
 			WHEN LOWER(v2productname) LIKE '%bottle%'
 				THEN 'Bottle'
 			WHEN LOWER(v2productname) LIKE '%mug%'
-			OR LOWER(v2productname) LIKE '%tumbler%'
-			OR LOWER(v2productname) LIKE '%screen cleaning%'
 				THEN 'Drinkware'
 			WHEN LOWER(v2productname) LIKE '%baby%'
 			OR LOWER(v2productname) LIKE '%bib%'